-- Which products are best?
+- Which joint health supplements are best?
 Several products failed to provide the amounts of ingredients listed on their labels (see What CL Found).
 Products that passed tests for quality are noted as "Approved" in the Results Table below.
 Approved products that also provided high-quality ingredients at lowest cost — indicating superior value, were selected as CL's Top Picks).

 How much to take?

 - Glucosamine and chondroitin: These may be used separately, but most studies have looked at these in combination.
 Modest pain relief may take several months.
 Look for products providing a total daily dose of 1,200 mg of glucosamine (sulfate or HCl) with or without 800 mg to 1,500 mg of chondroitin sulfate.
 See What it Does — Glucosamine and Chondroitin and ConsumerTips: Glucosamine and Chondroitin.